 There’s no such thing as a standard golf course.
-In fact, there are no two holes on any golf course that appear and play the same.
+There are no two holes on any golf course that appear and play the same.
 Every part of the nation has unique golf facilities.
-They’re found everywhere from Alaska to Hawaii, and in climates from the wet Pacific Northwest to the dry Arizona desert.
-Perhaps the most famous American golf course is in Augusta, Ga., where the Masters Tournament is held every spring.
+They’re found everywhere from Alaska to Hawaii and in climates from the wet Pacific Northwest to the dry Arizona desert.
+Perhaps the most famous American golf course is in Augusta, Ga., where the Masters Tournament takes place every spring.

 There are two main components involved in golf course care.
 One part is maintaining the landscaping at a golf course.
-The other is servicing and maintaining the vast array of equipment it takes to keep up the landscaping itself.
+The other is servicing and supporting the vast array of equipment it takes to keep up the landscaping itself.
 Turf, trees and water hazards all form an overall landscape theme.
-But it takes tractors, mowers and irrigation systems to keep a golf course green in pristine condition.
+But it takes tractors, mowers, and irrigation systems to keep a golf course green and in pristine condition.

-Environmental stewardship is forefront in every general golf course maintenance plan.
-Keeping a course in excellent playing condition requires a blend of minimal interference with nature and a maximum attention to minute details so the course appears as natural as possible.
-To most players, they never have a second thought about what it takes to maintain their playground.
+Environmental stewardship is at the forefront of every general golf course maintenance plan.
+Keeping a course in excellent playing condition requires a blend of minimal interference with nature and maximum attention to minute details, so the course appears as natural as possible.
+Most players never have a second thought about what it takes to maintain their playground.

 They don’t realize that plants like turf grass, trees and flowers require chemical fertilizers and organic compost.
-The vast majority of golfers don’t consider that ponds need aerating and dredging to keep them pure.
-And players don’t understand that all the service equipment from movers to aerators require general maintenance like washing in contained stations so pollutants are captured, treated and recycled.
-This is all part of a general golf course maintenance plan.
+Most golfers don’t consider that ponds need aerating and dredging to keep them pure.
+And players don’t understand that all the service equipment, from movers to aerators, require general maintenance like washing in contained stations, so pollutants are captured, treated and recycled.
+This is all part of a general golf course maintenance plan

 Maintaining the Green on the Golf Course

 Just as there are many different shapes to fairways, there are many different shades of green on the course.
 Maintaining the green on the golf course isn’t a haphazard affair.
-There’s a tremendous amount of knowledge and skill involved in keeping golf courses green and lush.
+There’s a tremendous amount of knowledge and skill to keep golf courses green and lush.
 It involves intricate familiarity with fertilizers and maintenance techniques that go far beyond what a homeowner has to keep their lawn healthy and their shrubs showy.

 Golf course greenskeepers break their grounds into distinct segments.
-Each grounds component that contributes to an entire playing course has its own peculiarities and unique needs.
+Each has its own peculiarities and needs.
 Here is a general guide of what’s involved in maintaining the green in each segment.

 - Rough and Bunkers

 As much as many golfers would like to see them gone, bunkers and rough are part of the game.
-Both obstacles are intentional and they require maintaining.
+Both obstacles are intentional, and they require maintenance.
 Rough grass areas have minimal mowing, but they need their share of water and occasional fertilization.
 Rough areas around putting green perimeters see the mower about once a week.
 Distant roughs might be trimmed once in a month.
 Fairway bunkers have hard and well-drained sand.
 Greenside traps hold powdery sand that likes it damp.
-Regular maintenance raking happens at the start of each day, but regulations require each player to rake as they’re exiting the bunker.
+Regular maintenance raking happens at the start of each day, but regulations require each player to rake as they exit the bunker.

 - Putting Greens

 Every golf course requires irrigating, regardless of its location.
 This is a precise science that takes considerable experience to master.
 No plant can survive without sufficient water, but overwatering can be a serious mistake — not to mention a costly one.
-Fortunately, computerization now allows precise golf course watering.
-Flow amounts and application times are closely regulated which saves costs and allows perfect irrigation conditions.
+Fortunately, computerization allows precise, accurate course watering by regulating application times and flow amounts to minimize costs.